Six found guilty for Brussels terror attacks, Belgian public broadcaster reports - Local News 8

 Belgium began its largest ever trial last year to determine whether 10 men played a part in the suicide bombings on March 22, 2016 that killed 32 people and injured over 300.

-ISIS claimed responsibility for the attacks on Brussels airport followed by explosions at a metro station in the city.
+ISIS claimed responsibility for the attacks, which saw suicide bombers detonate several explosions in Brussels airport and a metro station in the city.

+Belgium at the time had been a focus for counterterrorism officials because of the large number of Belgian foreign fighters who have traveled to join ISIS and other terror groups in Syria and Iraq – more per capita than any other European Union country.

 This is a breaking story.
 More to come